 Audio Visual, Security & Home Automation Designer

 Tas and George Kyriacou are experts in sophisticated living.
 Their company creates efficient, instinctive and innovative experiences in the home through integrated technology.
-From lighting that you can adapt to suit your mood to audiovisual systems that will rival any live film or music experience - they share their knowledge and insight into the endless possibilities when it comes to lifestyle tech.
+From lighting that you can adapt to suit your mood to audiovisual systems that will rival any live film or music experience, the luxury lifestyle technology that the IDS Group provides is always sleek and sophisticated.
+In our chat, Tas shares his knowledge and insight into the endless possibilities when it comes to lifestyle tech.

 Tas & George Kyriacou, Lifestyle Technology Designers (UK)